robert-dumitru/ganymede/README.md

 7. Done!
 Your bot should now be up and running.

 ## Contributing
-Pull requests are welcome.
+Contributions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.